Exploring the effects of Scalar Non Standard Interactions on the CP violation sensitivity at DUNE: Results and Discussion

-We show in Figures~\ref{fig:chi2_2} and \ref{fig:chi2_3} the CP violation (CPV) sensitivity of DUNE in the presence of scalar NSI elements $\eta_{ee}$ and $\eta_{\mu\mu}$ respectively.
-To perform this analysis, we have excluded CP non conserving values in the test $\delta_{CP}$ values.
-Also, we have marginalized the test values of $\eta_{ee}$ keeping all the true NSI parameters values fixed.
-To generate the sensitivity plots, we have considered only one non zero elements of the scalar NSI matrix, keeping others as zeros.
-In both the Figures, the red solid line represents the case with no NSI parameters ($\eta_{ij} = 0$), which is the SI case.
-The blue, green, and violet lines represent the cases with non zero NSI values.
-The horizontal dashed blue and dashed black line corresponds to 5$\sigma$ and 3$\sigma$ CL respectively.
-From Figure~\ref{fig:chi2_2}, it is observed that the CP sensitivity of the experiment is significantly suppressed in presence of the diagonal $\eta_{ee}$ element.
-Especially with a value $\eta_{ee}$ $\geq$ 0.1, it lies below the reach of 5$\sigma$ sensitivity.
-The larger the values of $\eta_{ee}$ more it will deteriorate the CP sensitivity of DUNE.
-In contrary to that, in presence of diagonal scalar NSI elements $\eta_{\mu\mu}$ the CP violation sensitivity of DUNE gets enhanced.
-For the non zero values of $\eta_{\mu\mu}$ that we have considered, the sensitivities always lie above the SI sensitivity.
-Also, note that for $\eta_{\mu\mu}$ = 0.05 case the SI and NSI sensitivities overlap in the region $\sim$ [-90$^\circ$, 0$^\circ$].
-So, in this region, it is difficult to pin point whether the CP sensitivity is coming from SI or NSI cases with $\eta_{\mu\mu}$ = 0.05.
-Hence if nature has scalar NSI then CP sensitivity measured at the DUNE far detector will get curbed in the presence of NSI.
+Here we have also marginalized over the test values of $\eta_{\alpha\beta}$ for the NSI cases.
+In all the three panels of figure~\ref{fig:chi2_2}, the red-solid curve represents the case with `no scalar NSI'.
+The black and blue lines (solid-dashed) represent the cases with non-zero positive (negative) values of the chosen scalar NSI parameters.
+The horizontal magenta and green dashed lines show the 5$\sigma$ and 3$\sigma$ CL respectively.
+It may be observed from figure~\ref{fig:chi2_2} (top-left panel) that, the CPV sensitivity of the experiment is significantly enhanced (suppressed) in presence of the positive (negative) $\eta_{ee}$.
+For the chosen values of negative $\eta_{ee}$, the sensitivity lies below the reach of 3$\sigma$ CL, and it will deteriorate the CPV sensitivity of DUNE.
+In figure~\ref{fig:chi2_2} (top-right panel), it is observed that for the chosen positive values of $\eta_{\mu\mu}$ the sensitivity of DUNE is not much altered in the negative half-plane of $\delta_{CP}$.
+In comparison, the positive $\eta_{\mu\mu}$ deteriorates the CPV sensitivity from the `no scalar NSI' case in the positive half-plane of $\delta_{CP}$.
+For the chosen negative non-zero values of $\eta_{\mu\mu}$, the sensitivity gets significantly suppressed compared to the `no scalar NSI' sensitivity.
+Note that for the positive $\eta_{\mu\mu}$ value the sensitivities, without and with scalar NSI, almost overlap in the region $\sim$ [-90$^\circ$, 0$^\circ$].
+That is why in this region it is difficult to pinpoint whether the CP sensitivity is faked by the scalar NSI effects.
+We show that if scalar NSI exists, then CP sensitivity measured at the DUNE far detector will get affected.